michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 Instead, the process is kept around in a terminated state until it is reaped by its parent.
 When the parent reaps the terminated child, the kernel passes the child’s exit status to the parent and then discards the terminated process, at which point it ceases to exist.

+#### Reaping

+Performed by parent on terminated child (using wait or waitpid) Parent is given exit status information
+Kernel then deletes zombie child process

 #### waitpid & wait

+wait

+- Suspends current process until one of its children terminates
+- Return value is the pid of the child process that terminated
+- If child_status != NULL, then the integer it points to will be set to  a value that indicates reason the child terminated and the exit status:
+- If multiple children completed, will take in arbitrary order
+- Can use macros WIFEXITED and WEXITSTATUS to get information about exit status

+waitpid
+pid_t waitpid(pid_t pid, int &status, int options)

+- Suspends current process until specific process terminates
+- Various options (see textbook)

 ```C
 #include <sys/types.h>